 Segment funnels allow you to see how each added filter impacts your segment statistics.
 When creating a segment, a row of data will appear under each filter.
 This data will provide the following information for users that are targeted by all filters up to that point:

-- The total number of users targeted and the percentage of your audience base
+- Total number of users targeted and the percentage of your audience base

 - LTV and LTV for paying users

 - Number of users emailable

-- The number of users opted in to email
+- Number of users opted in to email

-- The number of users that are push enabled
+- Number of users that are push enabled

-- The number of users opted in to push
+- Number of users opted in to push

 By adding filters that document your user flow, you can see the points where users fall off.
 For instance, if you’re a social networking app and you want to see where you might be losing users during your onboarding process, you may want to add custom data filters for signing up, adding friends, and sending the first message.
 If you find that 85% of users are signing up and adding friends, but only 45% sent the first message, then you’ll know to focus on encouraging more message sends during your onboarding and marketing campaigns.

 Segment funnels let you compare the percentage of users who commit different actions.
 For instance, do active users, or those with high LTV, tend to interact more with push or email?
 To find out, create a segment of active users with one or more filters, and then see how statistics change when you add a filter for opting in to push, and when you add a filter for opting in to email.

 Analyze how LTV changes as you add filters.
 For active users, do those who connect to Facebook or those who connect to Twitter have a higher LTV?
 Or is LTV significantly higher for those who have connected to both?
 If you find, for instance, that connecting to Twitter has very little impact on LTV but connecting to Facebook has a large impact, you may want your marketing campaigns to focus on incentivizing Facebook connections.

 Impact of a specific user action on conversions